• Skip to primary navigation

 What is Ginisang Monggo?

 Ginisang monggo is made of softened mung beans, mixed with vegetables, edible leaves like ampalaya leaves, malungay leaves, or petchay leaves.
+And there are so many different names and spellings for this recipe like:

 • Mung Bean